-(a) An employer must pay an apprentice in the waiting trade at not less than the minimum weekly rate specified in column 3 in accordance with the stages of the apprenticeship specified in column 1 of Table 8-Waiting apprentice minimum rates.
+(a) An employer must pay an apprentice (other than an adult apprentice) in the waiting trade at not less than the minimum weekly rate specified in column 3 in accordance with the stages of the apprenticeship specified in column 1 of Table 8-Waiting apprentice minimum rates.
 The rate in column 3 is calculated based on the method specified in column 2.